Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/02-high-performance-computing.md

 ## Break out room exercises

-- Build a pbs script that uses the counting GC script that you created yesterday
+- Build a pbs script that uses the counting GC script (count_GC_content.sh) that you created yesterday

 - Run this script on the raw fastq files